nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       * The configuration with bootloader is available.

 nRF52832 Desktop Keyboard (nrf52kbd_nrf52832)
-      * The board used is defined in ``nrf/boards/arm/nrf52kbd_nrf52832`` for the project-specific hardware.
+      * The reference design used is defined in :file:`nrf/boards/arm/nrf52kbd_nrf52832` for the project-specific hardware.
       * The application is configured to act as a keyboard, with the Bluetooth LE transport enabled.
       * Bluetooth is configured to use Nordic's proprietary link layer.
       * |preconfigured_build_types|

 nRF52840 USB Dongle (nrf52840dongle_nrf52840)
       * This configuration uses Nordic's nRF52840 dongle defined in Zephyr.
-      * Since the board is generic, project-specific changes are applied in the DTS overlay file.
+      * Since the reference design is generic, project-specific changes are applied in the DTS overlay file.
       * The application is configured to act as both mouse and keyboard.
       * Bluetooth uses Nordic's proprietary link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.